Forced conversion: Indonesia

-Middle-East
+West Asia

 There have been a number of reports of attempts to forcibly convert religious minorities in Iraq.
 The Yazidi people of northern Iraq, who follow an ethnoreligious syncretic faith, have been threatened with forced conversion by the Islamic State of Iraq and the Levant, who consider their practices to be Satanism.
 UN investigators have reported mass killings of Yazidi men and boys who refused to convert to Islam.
 In Baghdad, hundreds of Assyrian Christians fled their homes in 2007 when a local extremist group announced that they had to convert to Islam, pay the jizya or die.
 In March 2007, the BBC reported that people in the Mandaean ethnic and religious minority in Iraq alleged that they were being targeted by Islamist insurgents, who offered them the choice of conversion or death.